uptane/uptane-standard/uptane-standard.md

 If the ECU has secondary storage, the checks SHOULD be performed on the image in secondary storage before it is installed.

+When checking hashes, the ECU SHOULD additionally check that the length of the image matches the length listed in the metadata.

+NOTE: Verifying image size along with hash will become a requirement in a future version of the Uptane standard.

 NOTE: See {{DEPLOY}} for guidance on how to deal with Secondary ECU failures for ECUs that do not have secondary storage.

 If any step fails, the ECU SHALL jump to the ({{create_version_report}}) step.